-Claim: An inattentive janitor caused death in a South African hospital every Friday when she unplugged patients' life support systems to plug in her floor polisher.
+Claim: An inattentive janitor caused several deaths in a South African hospital when she unplugged patients' life support systems to plug in her floor polisher.

-Origins: Shocking, eh?
+Origins: Shocking account of tragic, accidental deaths in the very place where people are supposed to recover from their illnesses, eh?
 Especially that bit about a sharply-worded letter.
 Was reprimanding the cleaner really the hospital's greatest concern?

 Oftentimes it's the tail ends of these stories which make the difference between cute ones which get told once or twice then drop out of sight, and ones such as this, which get forwarded all over the world.
 The floor cleaner's mistake is bad enough; what sends this story over the top is the callous matter-of-factness of the hospital.
 What does it say about health care in South Africa?

 Summer 1996 saw this hilarious yet chilling account take the Internet by storm.
 In an article purportedly from the 13 June 1996 Cape Times ("Cleaner Polishes Off Patients"), it quickly became the story of the moment.
 Various publications picked it

 up and ran it as a news item, adding to the legend's credibility.

 Bottom line: no matter how many papers you might have read that said different, there were no Friday massacres in Pelonomi Hospital, no murdering floor cleaners, no overly-callous hospital spokespeople imperiously intoning, "The enquiry is now closed."
 It's folklore, pure and simple — a tall tale that got loose, then went on a rampage.